Sanyam200452/KNN-on-glass.csv/Readme.md

 # This is not going on my resume
 this is just for practice, d
-# This radme file is not gonna help understanding this project, I will make a proper one later
+# This readme file is not gonna help understanding this project, I will make a proper one later